GIScience/ors-map-client/README.md

   6. Once an input is changed the app goes to a new URL and this makes the flow restart at the number II.
   7. If a component changes the `MapViewData` model, it emits an event to the `maps` page, that passes the current `MapViewData` object to the `MapView` component.
   8. Interactions via `MapView` may result in events sent back to `maps` page, that may notify other child components that in their turn may change the URL and trigger the step II again.
+  9. Several app hook are called during the app flow and and it is possible to listen to these hooks and run custom code to modify some of the app behavior.
+The available hooks are listed in `/config/hook-example.js` and must be coded in `config/hooks.js`.

 ### Feature-by-folder design ###